INL/BlackLab/doc/technical/design/plan-relations.md

 For dependency relations, the most common case is that a word can point to multiple other words, but can only be pointed to by one other word.
 We don't want to limit the relations primitive to just dependency relations though, so our implementation will be able to handle any set of relations.

+### Special relations

+For dependency relations, there's a special relation called the `root` relation, which has a target (dep) but not a source (head).
+We will need to record this special case as an option in the payload.

 ### Terminology

 For dependency relations, linguists call the start of the arrow X the _head_ of the relation and the end of the arrow Y the _dependent_.